R&F Mall: Business

+Food court located on Level 2, taken in January 2026.

 Accessibility

 Entrance to the overhead linkbridge to R&F Mall, at the pick-up point of Johor Bahru Sentral station.

 The shopping mall is directly accessible via. an overhead link bridge from Johor Bahru Sentral Station (and Sultan Iskandar Building, the co-located Checkpoint, Immigration and Quarrantine (CIQ) complex).

 Since 15 August 2025, the mall is also served by a free day-time shuttle bus route, operated by Causeway Link, that runs between the mall's bus boarding point, and JB Sentral Bus Terminal.